FIWARE/tutorials.CRUD-Operations/README.md

 Organizing a cascade of deletions is beyond the scope of this tutorial, but it would be possible using a batch delete request.

-### Delete a Data Entity
+### Delete an Entity

-This example deletes the Entity with `id=urn:ngsi-ld:Product:001` from the context
+This example deletes the entity with `id=urn:ngsi-ld:Product:001` from the context.

 #### :one::nine: Request: